AnjanaLP/bookmark-manager/README.md

 As a time-pressed user
 So that I can keep my bookmark information relevant
 I would like to update a bookmark

+As a time-pressed user
+So that I can note my opinions about a bookmark
+I would like to add comments to a bookmark
 ```